WDD 330: Web Frontend Development II

 async init() {

-// use our datasource to get the details for the current product. findProductById will return a promise! use await or .then() to process it
+// use the datasource to get the details for the current product. findProductById will return a promise! use await or .then() to process it

-// once we have the product details we can render out the HTML
+// the product details are needed before rendering the HTML

-// once the HTML is rendered we can add a listener to Add to Cart button
+// once the HTML is rendered, add a listener to the Add to Cart button

 // Notice the .bind(this).
-Our callback will not work if we don't include that line.
+This callback will not work if the bind(this) is missing.
 Review the readings from this week on 'this' to understand why.

 document.getElementById('addToCart')